staceygillespie/DreamBig/content/projects/machine-embroidery.md

 **My NEXT Bench Pillow in progress**

-[May Flowers]()  You can get this in an Embroidery version or a sewing version.
+[May Flowers]()  You can get this in an embroidery version or a sewing version.
 Get them at your local quilt shop.
 Some shops also have kits or you can find them online.
 We choose our own fabric for this one.

 ![](/images/mayflowers-quilited.jpg)